LifeLock vs. IdentityIQ 2026: Which Service Provides Better Protection?

 Read IdentityIQ Review

-LifeLock Ultimate Plus provides many notifications to help you catch problems quickly.
-However, if you don’t own a home or investment accounts, you might end up paying for services that aren’t of use to you.
+LifeLock Total provides many notifications to help you catch problems quickly.
+However, if you don't own a home or investment accounts, you might end up paying for services that aren't of use to you.

 Depending on your LifeLock plan, you can receive extensive financial transaction monitoring.

-With LifeLock Advantage, you can lock (or freeze) your TransUnion credit report directly, which can help you save a little time.
+With LifeLock Advanced and Total, you can lock (or freeze) your TransUnion credit report directly, which can help you save a little time.
 However, you must still lock your credit reports directly with the other two bureaus: Experian and Equifax.
-IdentityIQ doesn’t offer this feature with any bureau.
+IdentityIQ doesn't offer this feature with any bureau.

-Comparatively, IdentityIQ’s Secure Pro and Secure Max plans have data breach and identity theft monitoring notifications, but the key feature is monitoring your credit reports and score with all three bureaus.
-LifeLock provides monitoring for all three bureaus only with the Ultimate Plus plan.
+Comparatively, IdentityIQ's Secure Pro and Secure Max plans have data breach and identity theft monitoring notifications, but the key feature is monitoring your credit reports and score with all three bureaus.
+LifeLock provides three-bureau monitoring with its Advanced and Total plans.

 While you can request your credit report for free every week through annualcreditreport.com, using IdentityIQ can help you save time and hassle by viewing all three on one platform and getting alerts to changes.